Before-and-after ads are the single most effective creative format for AI photo and beauty apps, and it is not close.

 What variables should you test first?

-Based on RocketShip HQ client data, transformation type selection accounts for more performance variance than all other variables combined.
+Transformation type selection is a critical driver of performance variance across mobile campaigns.
 This echoes broader research showing that creative quality drives 3-4x more performance variance than audience targeting or bid strategy in mobile advertising.

 When a before-and-after creative wins, extract the exact transformation, face type, and layout as a 'creative brief template' and produce 5-8 variations of it immediately.
-According to RocketShip HQ client data, the first round of winner-based iterations maintains 80-90% of the original's performance while extending the concept's lifespan by 3-4 weeks.
+In our experience, the first round of winner-based iterations maintains strong performance relative to the original while meaningfully extending the concept's lifespan.

 Step 9: How do you measure the true performance of before-and-after ads beyond installs?